 She knows many by name and gives people her number.
 “If you want out and stop drinking, call me,” she says, and some of them do.

 Reality is not always pleasant.
-For some, it’s a neverending nightmare, and they flee.
+For some, it’s a never-ending nightmare.
 People have stories.
 Maybe we should take more time and listen.